Maaro (film)

 Maaro (Violent But Silent) is a 2011 Indian Telugu-language action comedy film directed by Siddique.
 It stars Nithiin and Meera Chopra in the lead roles.
 The film was shot in 2005 and 2006 but was shelved.
 It was eventually released in 2011 to cash in on director Siddique's recent success with Bodyguard.
 The music is scored by Mani Sharma.
-Maaro is a remake of the Tamil film Sadhu Miranda.
+Maaro was remade in Tamil as Sadhu Miranda, which ended up releasing first.
 The film is loosely based on the director's own 1995 Malayalam film Mannar Mathai Speaking which was based on the 1958 movie Vertigo.

 Plot

 A theft takes place in a bank named DID Bank in the city in which a girl is shot dead, and the manager of the bank commits suicide.
 The robbery involves Ram Mohan (Abbas) and ex-minister Venkatratnam (Kota Srinivasa Rao).
 Sundaram (Nithiin) belongs to the family affected by the theft.
 He meets Priya.
 Sundaram faces the consequences in the process of proving that Ram Mohan is the culprit.